 - you are allergic to any ingredient in Tofranil-PM or to similar medicines

-- you have taken furazolidone, linezolid, or a monoamine oxidase inhibitor (MAOI) (eg, phenelzine) within the last 14 days, or you are taking astemizole, droperidol, or terfenadine
+- you have taken linezolid or a monoamine oxidase inhibitor (MAOI) (eg, phenelzine) within the last 14 days

 - you are recovering from a recent heart attack

 Contact your doctor or health care provider right away if any of these apply to you.